How to score free flights to Orlando and a 6 night hotel stay in Disney World:

 Three ways to get your flights to Orlando:

 - SPG Nights & Flights– One parent will get a Marriott Rewards card from Chase and the other will get either an Ultimate Rewards earning card or an airline co-branded card.
 This is NOT an option if you want to book Southwest flights.
+(UPDATE 2019: Nights and Flights is no longer an option since SPG no longer exists)

 To figure out which credit cards are right for your flights, you need to do some simple research to find which airlines might work best for you:

 - If Southwest flies from your home airport, check fares on Southwest.com.
 Unlike most other airlines, Southwest’s award availability is not capacity controlled.
 In other words, they do not limit the amount of award seats available on any given flight.
-Instead, the amount of Rapid Rewards that Southwest charges for an award ticket depends on the cash price.
+Instead, the amount of Rapid Rewards that Southwest requires for an award ticket depends on the cash price.
 Generally each Rapid Rewards point is worth about 1.6 cents.
 For example, a ~$250 ticket will cost ~15,000 Rapid Rewards points.

 - Check award ticket availability on random dates and dates around the time period you’re looking to book on possible airline or airlines you want to use.
 This will give you a better sense of which airline might work best for you.
 Remember you’re looking for availability at the saver level.